 With the many years of hockey, various other sports you might play, your work, and the type of training you do, you really put your body through the mill.
-The typical player usually has something nagging at them, whether it’s their hips, knees, shoulders, elbow, etc. Whatever the case may be, rec league hockey players are usually never operating at 100%.
+The typical recreational hockey player usually has something nagging at them, whether it’s their hips, knees, shoulders, elbow, etc. Whatever the case may be, rec league hockey players are usually never operating at 100%.

 In addition to stimulating muscle growth, using variety in your strength training can really reduce the typical injuries that result from repetitive strain.
 Carpal tunnel syndrome is a common condition in North America, and not because typing is such a strenuous task.
 It’s because typing in the same manner for long periods of time is stressful on the body.
 Physical therapists see people with these types of random aching strains all the time, and the common denominator is they constantly perform the same exercises.

 The changes you make don’t have to be extreme.
 If they are too intense it becomes tough to measure progress.
 If you’re bouncing around from one completely different variation to another on a consistent or uncontrolled basis, how do you really know you’re getting stronger?
 Just a slight change in something you do can be enough to do the trick.
 One small thing at a time.

 A minor change can create a major response, and trying one with an exercise you commonly use will create a whole new feeling of soreness after training and stimulation during training.
 New changes to old exercises challenges new muscle fibers and motor units that will keep you progressing, while at the same time also reducing repetitive strains.

 If you’re serious about becoming a better athlete (not to mention having a great-looking physique), proper nutrition has to be factored in.
 You can’t out-train a bad diet.
 It will always hold you back in what you want to accomplish, if going from good to great is in your sights.